rishabprasad005/role-courses/RH124/Notes.md

 ## **3.1.** Describing Linux File System Hierarchy Concepts

 - The **_/_** directory is the root directory at the top of the file-system hierarchy.
-Subdirectories of / are used for standardized purposes to organize files by type and purpose. this makes it easier to find files.
+Subdirectories of / are used for standardized purposes to organize files by type and purpose.
+This makes it easier to find files.
 For example, in the root directory, the subdirectory /boot is used for storing files needed to boot the system.

 - The following terms help to describe file-system directory contents:-
   - **static content** remains unchanged until explicitly edited or reconfigured.